 While 3-compartment sinks are the industry standard when it comes to warewashing, investing in a 4-compartment sink can offer more room and flexibility.
 The extra sink can be used with a garbage disposal to scrap dishes or as a soak sink.
 Having a 4-compartment sink also ensures you have a backup if your warewashing machine requires service.

-Commonly Asked Questions About 4-Compartment Sinks
+Common Questions About 4-bay Sinks

 How are 4-compartment sinks used?

-4-compartment sinks are generally used for washing dishes.
+Four-compartment sinks are generally used for washing dishes.
 The 3-compartment method of washing dishes is approved by most health departments; with this method, there is one sink used for washing dishes, one for rinsing, and one for sanitizing.
 When you have a 4-compartment sink, the additional sink can be used for soaking or scrapping dishes.

 Do 4-compartment sinks need drainboards?